The California Consumer Privacy Act: What You Need to Know

-In what may go down as one of the least surprising cybersecurity developments of 2018, the California state legislature has passed the California Consumer Privacy Act (CCPA), a data protection law that brings the key concepts of Europe’s GDPR onto American shores.
+In one of the most significant cybersecurity developments of recent years, the California Consumer Privacy Act (CCPA) is bringing the key concepts of Europe’s GDPR onto American shores.

 Of course it does.
 Once GDPR was on the books in Europe, it was only a matter of time before a similar law appeared in the US.
 The fact that a large percentage of American companies already have to comply with GDPR—because they do business in the EU—eliminated much of the political resistance that the CCPA would have met if it had been proposed a few years ago.
 And California, as the center of the US tech industry and the country’s pace-setter for tech law, was the natural place for such a law to appear.
 The Cambridge Analytica scandal (which is actually mentioned in the bill) sped up the process, and the CCPA was passed only a few days after being introduced.